-This course is designed to familiarise students with the outdoors and build students' knowledge and skills towards a camp (day trip/excursion).
-Activities may include bush cooking, first aid, snorkelling, body boarding and sailing.
+This course is designed to familiarise students with the outdoors and build students' knowledge and skills of outdoor environments.
+Activities may include bush cooking, first aid, snorkelling and body boarding.
 Students must be willing to move out of their comfort zone and to be challenged.
 This is a great opportunity for students who want to extend themselves in outdoor activities and possibly select Outdoor Education in Senior School.